Hyperparathyroidism

 • The possibility of poor adherence with follow-up

-Surgery consists of removal of adenomatous gland(s).
-Parathyroid hormone concentration can be measured before and after removal of the presumed abnormal gland using rapid assays.
+Surgery consists of removal of the adenomatous gland(s).
+Intraoperative parathyroid hormone concentration can be measured before and after removal of the presumed abnormal gland using rapid assays.
 A fall of ≥ 50% 10 minutes after removal of the adenoma indicates successful treatment.
 In patients with disease of > 1 gland, several glands are removed, and often a small portion of a normal-appearing parathyroid gland is reimplanted in a more accessible location in the body such as the belly of the sternocleidomastoid muscle or subcutaneously in the forearm to prevent hypoparathyroidism.
 Rarely, this residual gland is the source of recurrent secondary hyperparathyroidism, which can be managed with additional surgical removal.

 Parathyroid tissue is also occasionally preserved using cryopreservation to allow for later autologous transplantation in case persistent hypoparathyroidism develops.